vegaprotocol/specs/specs/0018-quant-risk-suite.md

 The [margin calculator](./0019-margin-calculator) may take one or more of the following as inputs:
 1. Data provided by the product.
-1. Risk factors provided by the quantitative model.
+1. Risk factors provided by the quantitative risk model.
 1. The market's order book
 1. The position size that the margin should be calculated for